 - Copy the additional agent files from

-.claude/agents/ - Copy any additional skill directories from
+.claude/agents/ - Copy the additional skill directories from

 .claude/skills/ - Update the project's CLAUDE.md to list the new agents and skills

-Alternatively, write new agent and skill files directly.
-The templates in Genesis’s .claude/skills/genesis/templates/ show the expected format.
+Alternatively, write new agent and skill files directly using the templates in Genesis's .claude/skills/genesis/templates/ as a format reference.